 4. Choose an expert design and build partner

-Working with a bespoke design agency, such as DSA, will help you to reach your business goals within budget.
+Working with a specialist exhibition agency, such as DSA, will help you to reach your business goals within budget.
 A professional designer will understand the uses of form, colour, audio and visuals to appeal to the senses, helping to create an emotional connection with your brand.
 They’ll ensure your branding is clearly visible from every angle to maximise promotion.
 Once the final design and costs have been approved, your project will be managed by an expert, to remove the risk of any unexpected surprises and costs commonly associated with in-house stand design and build.

 5. Promote your attendance

 Your stand may be of interest to a huge audience, all of whom might be willing to do business with you, but if they don’t know about your presence before the event, they may not seek you out at when they get there.
 It is important therefore to:

 - Trade publication advertising

 - Targeted email campaign to potential leads already in your CRM

 - Social Media: Post in industry specific linked in groups, hashtag the event on twitter, or share videos on Facebook

 - Promote your attendance on your website and on your company email footers, adding logos available from the event organisers and links directing visitors to register

 - Send personalised invitations to targeted prospects, to drive traffic to your stand

 - Incorporate digital media on your stand to display live social feeds throughout the event, to maximise interaction.